 Knowing what we do of the way traditional peoples always organise their social activities and institutions in imitation of (in the words of the great anthropologist Mircea Eliade) "Those things first done by the gods", we should say that the very distinction between iconography, religion and social organisation is a purely modern one that only a rajasic-era mind could conceive of.
 Feminine-dominated iconography, for any traditional people, must imply a feminine-dominated society [see criticism and response on this point].
 In our view the burden of proof rests heavily upon the anti-matriarchy school.
 The existence of matriarchy is by far the most probable and reasonable hypothesis until and unless someone comes up with a shred of evidence against it.

-Be that as it may, the existence of female-ruled civilisations is in no way necessary to the arguments of Deanic or Aristasian philosophy (Aristasians, in fact, have little real interest in Tellurian social order and certainly do not advocate matriarchy for Iron-Age Telluria).
+Be that as it may, the existence of female-ruled civilizations is in no way necessary to [our argument].
 That society before "patriarchy" was feminine-oriented culturally and spiritually is beyond question.
 In the first part of the 20th Century, Ananda Coomaraswamy wrote:

-[Our present civilisation stems from] a common cultural inheritance throughout an area extending from Mesopotamia to Egypt and the Ganges to the Mediterranean, [founded upon] the worship of the Great Mother.
+[Our present civilization stems from] a common cultural inheritance throughout an area extending from Mesopotamia to Egypt and the Ganges to the Mediterranean, [founded upon] the worship of the Great Mother.

 Many thousands of discoveries made since that time have all served to confirm and amplify Dr. Coomaraswamy's statement.